kellytran3k/kellytran3k.github.io/index.md

 <div class="lead pretty-links">

-  **Hi!** My name is [Kelly Tran](about/) *(she/her)* and I found my passion for programming again. 👩‍💻
+  **Hi!** My name is [Kelly Tran](about/) *(she/her)* and I recently found my passion for programming again. 👩‍💻

   I am a 4th year student studying *Computer Science* at **Georgia Tech**, but currently **@** Twitter as a *Software Engineer Intern* for Summer 2021.